ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/steel-yard-tickets-give-away.markdown

   \ big venues, in 2018 they take it to the next level at the helm of the Steel Yard.\
   \ Joining them are an array of acts from the Anjunabeats stable, with performances\
   \ from Eli & Fur, Gabriel & Dresden, Genix & Sunny Lax, Grum, ilan Bluestone, Oliver\
-  \ Smith and Spencer Brown.</p>\r\n<p>Sunday will be headlined by one of the most\
+  \ Smith and Spencer Brown.</p>\n<p>Sunday will be headlined by one of the most prolific\
-  \ prolific and enduring artists on the planet, Grammy award winning Tiësto.
-Those\
+  \ and enduring artists on the planet, Grammy award winning Tiësto.
+Those joining\
-  \ joining him on the bill on Sunday include Steve Angello, Faithless (DJ Set) and\
+  \ him on the bill on Sunday include Steve Angello, Faithless (DJ Set) and Tchami\
-  \ Tchami & Malaa.</p>"
+  \ & Malaa.</p>\n"
-section2-content: "The award-winning Steel Yard superstructure was designed and created\
+section2-content: "<p>The award-winning Steel Yard superstructure was designed and\
-  \ exclusively for Creamfields and has gone on to revolutionise the event experience\
+  \ created exclusively for Creamfields and has gone on to revolutionise the event\
-  \ for electronic music fans.
-Featuring ground breaking technology and production,\
+  \ experience for electronic music fans.
+Featuring ground breaking technology and\
-  \ Steel Yard has become a unique and exciting addition to the festival calendar."
+  \ production, Steel Yard has become a unique and exciting addition to the festival\
+  \ calendar.</p>\n"
-section3-content: "Fancy coming with us?
-Competition closes on Thursday 17 May at\
+section3-content: "<p>Fancy coming with us?
+Competition closes on Thursday 17 May\
-  \ 23:59 so complete the form below for a chance to win one of 5 pairs of weekend\
+  \ at 23:59 so complete the form below for a chance to win one of 5 pairs of weekend\
   \ tickets and you could be spending your next May Bank Holiday weekend at Steel\
-  \ Yard thanks to NME AAA!"
+  \ Yard thanks to NME AAA!</p>\n"
 entry-title: "Win one of 5 pairs of weekend tickets to Steel Yard London Weekender!"
 entry-content: "<p>Hurry up!
 Complete the form below before May 17th at 23:59 to be\
   \ in with a chance to rock out with Steel Yard in Finsbury Park next May Bank Holiday\
-  \ weekend!</p>"
+  \ weekend!</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Romilly, Irene, Martyn, Kevin & Anill who won tickets\
   \ to Steel Yard Festival in London!"